tedchsk/tedchsk/README.md

-## Hey there 👋,
+## Hey there 👋, I'm Ted

-- 🔍 I'm a Machine Learning Engineer with experience building recommender systems, personalization solutions, and deploying ML models at scale.
+- 🔍 I work on recommender systems, personalization solutions, and deploying ML models at scale.
 - 💡 Working with LLMs on RAG and In-context Learning (ICL) @ Crossing Minds.
 - 🇨🇦 Currently based in Canada.
 - 🎓 I hold a Master's degree in Applied Computing from the University of Toronto.